jamenzl/manage-ad/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Creating Users Through Powershell</h1>
+<h1>Group Policy and Managing Accounts</h1>
-This tutorial outlines the implementation and deployment of on-premises Active Directory with regards to creating users within Azure Virtual Machines.<br />
+This tutorial outlines the implementation and deployment of on-premises Active Directory with regards to Group Policy and Account Management within Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>